 Katerina is one of the founding members of the Cyprus Water association and an active member of the International Water Association.

-Water and Environmental Engineer
+Water and Environmental Consultant

 Aristides has over 34 years of wide experience in the design and supervision of construction of civil engineering projects in the fields of water supply.
 He has considerable experience in urban water distribution network management, including Non-Revenue Water (NRW) and Water Loss Management with particular application to water audits, metering, leakage assessment and control, pressure management and network rehabilitation and improvement.